What is Ashwagandha?

 Despite being around for all this time, it’s only in the last 50 years that ashwagandha has become known in the West.

-Before we go any further, it’s important to note that a single herb alone, or any single factor alone, will not help you magically lose all the weight you want to lose.
+It's important to note that a single herb alone, or any single factor alone, will not help you magically lose all the weight you want to lose.
 There is no quick fix to a weight loss journey.
 Only by approaching losing weight holistically by considering all the potential factors that could be promoting weight gain will you start to lose weight in a healthy and sustainable way.
 There are many magazine articles titled with the likes of, ‘get slim quick with this one magic ingredient’, and many diets promising you the slim body you have dreamed of for years.
 A lot of what is marketed to us in the health and beauty industry is sold to us as ‘the dream’ i.e., if you buy this, you will achieve your dream of enjoying the best body of your life.

 In desperate attempts to lose weight, many people follow drastic diets or embark on intensive fitness regimes to finally shed the weight.
 This is often a vicious cycle, promoting deprivation followed by binging where a person will eat anything in their sight after obsessing over and thinking about the food that they were telling their brains repeatedly they couldn’t have.
 This means that many people will lose a lot of weight and then put it all back on, often finding they weigh even more than before they lost the weight in the first place!